samuelvenable/sysinfo/README.md

 # sysinfo
-get system info, such as from the os, kernel, cpu, gpu, ram, and swap
+get system information, such as from the os, kernel, cpu, gpu, ram, or swap

 ![macOS](macos.png)